 Have you ever wondered how many steps you take in a day?
 The answer isn’t obvious.
-You might be running all over a soccer field for an hour, then sitting and eating a snack the next.
-And you’re going to sit around more on a rainy day than a sunny one.
-But even with all that, scientists have found that healthy kids take about 9,000 steps a day.
+You might run all over a soccer field for an hour, then sit and eat a snack the next.
+And you sit around more on a rainy day than a sunny one.
+Even so, scientists have found that healthy kids take about 9,000 steps a day.
 So what does that come to in a year — or your whole life so far?
-That’s where math can help!

 Wee ones: If you step with your left foot, then your right foot, then your left, then your right…how many steps have you taken?

 Little kids: If you took 9 thousand steps yesterday and 7 thousand today, on which day did you take more?
-Bonus: If you take 2,000 steps at school each day, how many do you take in a regular school week (no holidays)?
+Bonus: If you take 2,000 steps each day, how many do you take in 5 weekdays?
 Add up the thousands!

 Wee ones: 4 steps.

 Little kids: You took more steps yesterday.
 Bonus: 10,000 steps.

 Big kids: 3,650,000, which is more than 3 million!
 Bonus: Different for everyone…you can round to 3 million or 4 million per year, then multiply by your age minus 1 or 2 since most kids start walking around age 1, and don’t walk very far those first couple of years.